JamesTsay-12/blog-site/_posts/2025-08-05-Cancer-Testing.md

 Current targeted therapies for metastatic colon cancer have only about a 6–8% response rate (see supplemental info).
 That’s a grim number.
 It frustrates me when I see people in the media constantly touting “cures” for cancer without context, providing false hope— even most of the legitimate breakthroughs apply to very narrow patient populations, and very few actually achieve remission.

 Yes, we’re making progress.
 But effective, reliable cancer diagnosis and treatment is still a long way off.
 I’m currently extremely disappointed in the impatience and unwillingness of investors and our federal government to support these endeavors.
 I hope this environment will change in the near future so researchers, the biotech industry, and doctors can succeed in preventing the suffering caused by cancer.
-I’ll expand more on that in a future post.
+I’ll expand more on that in a future article.

-I do want to acknowledge that despite the currently low percentage of people who can benefit from precision medicine, the amount of people with stage 4 colon cancer is so large that many people (up to 30,00 people worldwide) can have a better life with treatment (depending on their healthcare system).
+I do want to acknowledge that despite the currently low percentage of people who can benefit from precision medicine, the amount of people with stage 4 colon cancer is so large that many people (up to 30,00 people/year worldwide) can have a better life with treatment (depending on their healthcare system).
 So all of our efforts in fighting cancer are still extremely worthwile!

 As for my mom, it’s unlikely any new drug will be available in time to help.